AndersDeath/diary2/000-current.md

 # 22 März - Donnerstag - Berlin - 548 Tag der Einwanderung - Cold Sunny

 I feel so unmotivated for doing anything.
 It's really bad.
 I've been trying to find something that can bring me back to normal state.
-I didn't go to dodays meetup because I just wasn't ready
+I didn't go to dodays meetup because I just wasn't ready.
+Instead of this I plated